Introduction to the qEEG "BrainMap"

 Sometimes people look at this image and relate it to an EKG used for monitoring heart activity.
 In the same way, we monitor the brain activity by using an EEG.

-The image above is an example of an QEEG Brain Map.
-We look at various brain waves (Delta, Theta, Alpha, Betta, Gamma) and look for how your brain is working and identify things that may be getting in the way.
-We read this data, look for any potential issues, and then advanced software puts the data into colors is used to show us images or pictures for us to better visualize what is happening.
+The image above is an example of an qEEG Brain Map.
+We look at various brain waves (Delta, Theta, Alpha, Beta, Gamma) and look for how your brain is working and identify things that may be getting in the way.
+We read this data, look for any potential issues, and then our advanced software puts the data into colors to show us images or pictures to better visualize what is happening.